sbweaver/100-days-of-code/log.md

 **Thoughts**: A little tired today but still having fun - wish I could spend more time doing this and not all of the other stuff I have to do  :)

 **Link(s) to work**:

+### Day 22: January 24, 2018

+**Today's Progress**: Working in Genesis themes and plugins a bit - not quite an hour

+**Thoughts**:

+**Link(s) to work**:

+### Day 23: January 25, 2018

+**Today's Progress**: Working in a Genesis child theme

+**Thoughts**: I'm wishing to just move to my theme from Underscores with the containers stripped out so that I could use some grid.
+All of these wrap divs in Genesis are annoying me along with the ::before and ::after for clearing the floats.
+They "f" up my grids.
+I want the freedom to put things all over the page wherever I want... but it needs to be accessible and responsive... and this is supposed to be a quick site move... yeah, right.
+Why do I have to be such an idealist?
+Genesis adds a lot of nice canned functionality for a low budget website.
+I don't know.
+Ope!
+Just found GenGrid by Matt Whiteley on GitHub

+**Link(s) to work**: [https://github.com/mwhiteley16/GenGrid](Matt Whiteley's Genesis Grid starter child theme - GenGrid)